 #4 Desirability: Is Your QR Code Attractive?

 Speaking of visual fluff, when is plain too plain?
 QR codes need charm and personality too.
-It’s no surprise that a plain, black-and-white QR code wouldn’t get people interested at first sight.
+At first sight, a plain black-and-white QR code may not capture people’s attention.
 In fact, attractive visual design plays a big part in getting people to click on a link or scan a QR code.
 How can you give your QR code just the right amount of pop?

 Your QR code should be designed in a way that doesn’t take attention away from it, but draws attention to it.
 There are many free online QR code generators like QRCode Monkey that enable customization, including the option to add logo images, select foreground and background colors, and choose from different body, eye frame, and eye ball shapes.
 Matching these design elements to your brand design language and leaving enough breathing space around your QR code, is the perfect way to decorate your QR code without taking the spotlight off it.

 #5 Credibility: Can Your QR Code Be Trusted?

 Whatever content your QR code contains should be safe for your customers to access.
 This means the inserted URL must be secure and the information you lead them to must be accurate.
 What can you do to give your customers peace of mind, and get them to trust that it’s safe to scan the code?